 - The impact of parental drinking did not differ according to socio-economic class.

-To find out more about this issue see Keeping it in the Family: Children living with problem drinking parents in our campaign section.
+To find out more about this issue see our Silent Voices campaign, which aims to end the silence on the impact of parental alcohol misuse in our campaign section.